WeblateOrg/weblate/docs/admin/projects.rst

 You can generate or display key currently used by Weblate in the admin interface (follow :guilabel:`SSH keys` link on main admin page).

+If you are trying to connect to a GitHub repository be sure to use the SSH address, not the default HTTPS address.
+It should start with 'git@github.com'

 .. note::

     The keys need to be without password to make it work, so be sure they are